 To ensure the safety of our patients, staff and physicians and in compliance with theMinistry of Health, visitation at the Timmins and District Hospital (TADH) is operatingwith additional precautions in place.
 Effective July 19th, 2021 only Designated CarePartners are permitted visitation within the hospital.
 By entering our hospital as a Designated Care Partner you are agreeing to follow the guidelines listed and serve as apartner for safest possible hospital experience.

-• Submit proof of COVID-19 vaccination (two vaccine doses administered >14 days) or
+· Proof of full COVID-19 vaccination (two vaccine doses administered >14 days); or

-• Provide proof of negative COVID-19 test within 7 days of visitation.
+· Proof of a negative COVID-19 test within 7 days of the visit.

 What is a Designated Care Partner (DCP)?

 DCPs are more than visitors, they are crucial members of the care team, providing essential physical, emotional, social and spiritual support.
 These individuals are defined as a family member and/or person of significance in the life of the patient.
 All DCPs are identified by either the patient or Substitute Decision Maker (SDM).

 - Masks are required for the duration of your visit